The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: The vacuum field theory electrodynamics equations: Lagrangian analysis

 \subsubsection{The problem setting}

-Recently \cite{BPT,BPT1}, we devised a new regular no-geometry approach to deriving the electrodynamics of a moving charged point particle $q$ in an external electromagnetic field from first principles.
-This approach has, in part, reconciled the mass-energy controversy \cite{Br} in classical relativistic electrodynamics.
-Using the vacuum field theory approach proposed in \cite{BPT,BPT1,Rep}, we reanalyzed this problem above both from the Lagrangian and Hamiltonian perspective and derived key expressions for the corresponding energy functions and Lorentz type forces acting on a moving charge point particle $\xi .$
+Recently \cite{BoPrTa,BoPrTaPr-Lore} \ we devised a new regular no-geometry approach to deriving the electrodynamics of a moving charged point particle $ \xi $ in an external electromagnetic field from first principles.
+This approach has, in part, reconciled the mass-energy controversy \cite{Bril} in classical relativistic electrodynamics.
+Using the vacuum field theory approach initially proposed in \cite{BoPrTa,BoPrTaPr-Lore,Repc}, we reanalyzed this problem above both from the Lagrangian and Hamiltonian perspective and derived key expressions for the corresponding energy functions and Lorentz type forces acting on a moving charged point particle $ \xi .$

-Since all of our electrodynamics models were represented here in canonical Hamiltonian form, they are well suited to the application of Dirac quantization \cite{Di,BS,BS1} and the corresponding derivation of related Schr\"{o}dinger type evolution equations.
-We describe these procedures in this section.
+Since all of our electrodynamics models were represented here in canonical Hamiltonian form, they are well suited to the application of Dirac quantization \cite{Dira,BoSh} and the corresponding derivation of related Schr\"{o}dinger type evolution equations.
+We describe these procedures in the section we proceed below.